 A member who has proposed a resolution which has been referred to any committee of which they are not a member, may explain their resolution to the committee but shall not vote.

-Any Council member is entitled to be present as a spectator at the meetings of any committee or sub-committee of which they are not a member, except if a resolution has been passed to exclude the press and public.
+Any Council member are entitled to be present as a spectator at the meetings of any committee or sub-committee of which they are not a member, except if a resolution has been passed to exclude the press and public.
 The Council member may speak on an item on the Agenda with the permission of the chair, but may not join in the debate or vote.

 Ordinary Council Meetings and Annual Council Meeting